 Inflation will increase due to the world wide redomestication of production, wage increases and disinvestment in traditional energy sources.

-The cost of wealth inequality is inequity in opportunities.
-Distributed capabilities and assets from the start is an empowering answer to inequality, as opposed to just redistribution through taxes and government subsidies.
-Predistribution.
+The cost of wealth inequality of wealth is the inequity in opportunities.
+Opportunity distribution is an empowering answer to inequality as opposed to redistribution.

 Deglobalization and inflation will continue to put upwards pressure on prices, leading to higher interest rates.
 This may cause a recession and general asset value declines.
 The combination of slower growth and higher interest rates could make the United States’ debt harder and more expensive to finance, ultimately resulting in a lower dollar, unless its currency acts as the only refuge in a troubled world with few alternative investments.

 Capitalism has run its course if not restructured.
 Beyond money it needs to focus on participation and fairness.